 The very special Methuselah generations of butterflies migrate each year, leaving the colder northern climes of the U.S. and Canada to take winter refuge and breed in Mexico.

 These migrating Monarch butterflies travel in colonies of about 20 million insects and will travel between 80-120 nautical miles per day, depending on the wind and other weather conditions.
 The butterflies take advantage of ascending warm-air currents, gliding in the thrust they provide, needing only to flap their wings when the air current diminishes a little or when they change their flight path.
 This technique uses their energy efficiently, and physically enables them to undertake the long journey.

-By mid November each year, the Monarch butterflies begin their arrival in Mexico.
-They settle in the oyamel fir tree forests which are situated in the eastern perimeter of the Mexican state of Michoacan, also bordering the state of Mexico, in the forested mountains west of Mexico City.
+The Monarch Butterflies settle in the Oyamel fir tree forests which are situated west of Mexico City; along the eastern perimeter of the Mexican state of Michoacán, also bordering the State of Mexico.
 Once here, the butterflies cluster on the tree trunks and remain in the region for the winter.
-As the sun heats the day, some of the butterflies will flutter in the forests and return to the tree trunks when the air cools.
+As the sun heats the day, some of the butterflies will flutter in the forests and return to the tree trunks when the air cools in the evening.

 You can learn more about these butterflies, their migration, their breeding cycle, and their journey back north on our detailed travel guide to Monarch Butterflies in Mexico.

 Make your next travel experience in Mexico something special